Loading...

 Everything lives in a single .db file: SQLite + sqlite-vec for vectors, FTS5 for keywords.
 Not a compromise.
 The database ships with the package, needs zero infrastructure, and handles concurrent access from the daemon, MCP server, and enrichment workers via APSW with a 5-second busy timeout.

-7 MCP tools expose BrainLayer's full capability to any Claude Code session.
+10 MCP tools expose BrainLayer's full capability to any Claude Code session.
 3 core memory tools handle search, persistence, and recall.
-4 knowledge graph tools add entity extraction, lookup, updates, and person profiles.
-Started at 14 specialized tools, consolidated to 7 that cover every use case.
-Old names still work through backward-compat aliases.
+7 knowledge graph and lifecycle tools add entity extraction, digestion with 3 modes, and real-time pubsub.
+Started at 14 specialized tools, refined to 10 that cover every use case.
+BrainBar daemon provides MCP over Unix socket for always-on access.

-brain_searchSemantic + keyword hybrid search across all indexed chunksbrain_storePersist decisions, learnings, bugs, and TODOs with auto-taggingbrain_recallSession context, operational history, and work summariesbrain_digestIngest raw content and extract entities, relations, action itemsbrain_entityLook up known entities in the knowledge graph with relationsbrain_updateUpdate, archive, or merge existing memory chunksbrain_get_personRetrieve person profiles with interaction history
+brain_searchSemantic + keyword hybrid search across all indexed chunksbrain_storePersist decisions, learnings, bugs, and TODOs with auto-taggingbrain_recallSession context, operational history, and work summariesbrain_digest3-mode ingestion: full content, faceted tags (Gemini 2.5 Flash), tiered selectivity (T0-T3)brain_entityLook up known entities in the knowledge graph with relationsbrain_updateUpdate, archive, or merge existing memory chunksbrain_expandDrill into search results with surrounding context from the same sessionbrain_tagsDiscover, search, and suggest tags across the knowledge basebrain_subscribe / brain_unsubscribePubsub for real-time memory update notifications across sessions